Apple008811/n8n-ai-agent-job-search/README.md

 └─────────────────┘    └─────────────────┘    └─────────────────┘
 ```

-### Processes and Prompts

-## 🛠️ Step-by-Step Node Setup Guide
+## 🛠️ Processes and Prompts: Step-by-Step Node Setup Guide

 ### How to Build Each Node (with Cursor AI Prompts)

+**Cursor Prompt**:
+> "Set up a timer that automatically runs twice a day (10 AM and 8 PM) to check for new LinkedIn job emails"

 #### 1. **Schedule Trigger Node**
 **Purpose**: Automatically run the workflow twice daily
-**Cursor Prompt**:
-> "Create a schedule trigger in n8n that runs twice daily at 10:00 AM and 8:00 PM Pacific Time to collect LinkedIn job alerts from Gmail"

 **Setup Steps**:
 - Add "Schedule Trigger" node